mrcbilou/semaine8/README.md

 - **[Alimourana Balde](https://github.com/alimourana)**

-## How to know and to manipulate the status of all the relevant entities of the operational database
+## How to query the data of all the relevant entities of the operational database

 1- **Retrieving the address of the building, the beginning and the end of the intervention for a specific intervention.**